-- The primary objective is get a photo set on that tea shack wall; showing their own hazard; and showing their own people with the improvements. - The secondary objective then is to accumulate a unique set of Haz-ID sheets specific to well test • operations.
+- The primary objective is get a photo set on that tea shack wall; showing their own hazard; and showing their own people with the improvements. - The secondary objective then is to accumulate a unique set of Haz-ID sheets specific to work activities.